jonnylaw/gaussian-processes/docs/src/main/tut/docs/index.md

 title: "Introduction to the Gaussian Process"
 ---

-A Gaussian Process can be used to approximate a non-linear function $y = f(x)$.
+A Gaussian Process can be used to approximate a non-linear function `\(y = f(x)\)`.
 To get started with the Gaussian Process package, first import the library:

 ```tut:silent
 import com.github.jonnylaw.gp._